What do you think of the LITRG website?

 Qualifying care definition for shared lives carers

-In this section we explain what qualifying care is for the purposes of qualifying care relief.
+We explain what qualifying care is for the purposes of qualifying care relief.
 On this page we deal with shared lives carers.
 You can read about qualifying care for foster carers on the previous page.

 What is shared lives care?